zueai/create-mcp/README.md

 ## Instructions

-To scaffold and deploy a new MCP server to Workers, just run:
+To scaffold and deploy a new MCP server, just run:

 ```bash
 bun create mcp